Finding a vehicle of interest from the Investigation

 to view in the video player.

-vehicle or people went, who they interacted with, and what happened before or after providing
+vehicle or people went, who they interacted with, and what happened before or after.
+This

-additional context about the incident with less manual effort.
-This helps investigators
+provides additional context about the incident with less manual effort, and helps